-- 4.5 The Principal Organiser of such an event shall ensure that at least 10 clear working days' notice of the proposed event shall be given to the Appointed Officer.
+- Principal4.4The organisers of any such event shall ensure that a singleOrganiserperson is appointed as Principal Organiser of the event. - Booking 4.5 The Principal Organiser of such an event shall ensure that at least 10 clear working days' notice of the proposed event shall be given to the Appointed Officer.
 This may be done in the Accommodation and Conference Office by completing the Declaration on a Room Booking Form.
-This Declaration shall contain a written statement describing the proposed event including its nature, the name of the speaker, the subject of the address and the precise timing of arrival and departure of the speaker. - 4.6 Within 5 clear working days of receiving such notice, the Appointed Officer shall issue a statement which shall either grant or withhold permission for the use of University premises as proposed for the conduct of the event.
+This Declaration shall contain a written statement describing the proposed event including its nature, the name of the speaker, the subject of the address and the precise timing of arrival and departure of the speaker. - 4.6 Within 5 clear working days of receiving such notice, the Appointed Officer shall issue a statement which shall either grant or withhold permission for the use of University premises as proposed for the conduct of the event. - Special 4.7 Permission so granted may be granted subject to such special conditions as the Appointed Officer considers reasonable to secure fulfilment of the University's statutory responsibilities concerning the protection of free speech within the law.

-Special Conditions

-- 4.7 Permission so granted may be granted subject to such special conditions as the Appointed Officer considers reasonable to secure fulfilment of the University's statutory responsibilities concerning the protection of free speech within the law.
 Such special conditions will supplement the Standard Conditions set out on the Room Booking Form which must be accepted in writing by the Principal Organiser when giving notice of the proposed event.
-Only when written agreement to any special conditions has been received from the Principal Organiser will the booking be confirmed. - 4.8 The Principal Organiser and every other person concerned with the organisation of an event for which permission has been granted shall be required to comply with any and every special condition laid down by the Appointed Officer under the provisions of the Code and with any and every standard condition relating to a room booking.
+Only when written agreement to any special conditions has been received from the Principal Organiser will the booking be confirmed.

+4.8 The Principal Organiser and every other person concerned with the organisation of an event for which permission has been granted shall be required to comply with any and every special condition laid down by the Appointed Officer under the provisions of the Code and with any and every standard condition relating to a room booking.
+4.9 The special conditions prescribed by the Appointed Officer under Section 4.6 and Section 4.9 below may include, inter alia, the following requirements: